-To delete the current message while it is playing, hold down DELETE until the answering system beeps.
+To delete the current message while it is playing, press DELETE.
+The answering system beeps.

 To delete all messages at once, while messages are not playing, hold down DELETE on the base until the answering system beeps and 0 appears in the message counter window.